 This is a graduate course focusing on recent advances and developments in mobile sensing systems and their applications, especially those leveraging modern mobile devices and embedded, customized sensors.
-Topics include: conventional mote-class sensor networks, participatory sensing leveraging mobile devices, intelligent hardware and Internet-of-Things, location sensing, future information centric networking, and applications in smart homes, buildings, transportation, environment and health/fitness.
-Students need to read latest literature and write reviews, work on research projects and develop solutions, present their work and write formal reports.
+Topics include: conventional mote-class sensor networks, participatory sensing leveraging mobile devices, intelligent hardware and Internet-of-Things, location sensing, edge/cloud learning systems and Al/ML algorithms for applications in smart health care, smart homes, buildings, transportation and environment.
+Students need to read the latest literature and write reviews, work on research projects and develop solutions, present their work and write formal reports.
 The practice of the basic research skills are major components.
-The course intends to be self-sufficient and prior experiences in programming, mobile devices and embedded systems is highly recommended.
+The course intends to be self-sufficient and prior experiences in programming, mobile devices and embedded systems are highly recommended.